OccamNet: A Fast Neural Model for Symbolic Regression at Scale: Neural Approaches to Benchmarks

-We would like to demonstrate the promise of the temperature-controlled connectivity as a regularization method for the classification heads of models with a very simple experiment.
+We would like to demonstrate the promise of temperature-controlled connectivity as a regularization method for the classification heads of models with a very simple experiment.
 We used the ResNet50 model to train on the standard MNIST image classification benchmark.
-We studied two variants of the model: one is the standard ResNet model and the other is the same model, but augmented with our temperature-controlled connectivity (with $T=1$) between the flattened layer and the last fully connected layer (on the lines discussed in the main paper).
+We studied two variants of the model: the standard ResNet model and ResNet augmented with our temperature-controlled connectivity (with $T=1$) between the flattened layer and the last fully connected layer (on the lines discussed in the main paper).
 Then we trained both models with a learning rate fixed at 0.05 and a batch size of 64 and ran it for 10 epochs.
-The model with regularization performed slightly better than one without it.
-The regularized model achieved the maximum accuracy of 99.18\% while the same figure for the standard one was 98.43\%.
-Besides, another interesting observation that we made was about the stability of the results.
-The regularized model produced much more stable and consistent results across iterations as compared to one without it.
+The model with regularization performed slightly better than the one without it.
+The regularized model achieved the maximum accuracy among all methods, 99.18\%, while the same figure for the standard one was 98.43\%.
+Another interesting observation is that the regularized model produces much more stable and consistent results across iterations than the unregularized model.
 These results encourage us to study the above regularization method in larger experiments.